jonathanglasmeyer/bachelor/thesis/src/Main.md

 - $W_{worse|improved}(K)$: Proportion of worsened/improved words that are keywords
 - $E$: $W_{improved}(K) - W_{worse}(K)$: A percentage score for "effectiveness" of version B

-An example from the lecture `human-nature-8`: The lecture has 5342 words overall, of which 376 are keywords.
+Their use can be exemplarily demonstrated on the lecture `human-nature-8`: The lecture has 5342 words overall, of which 376 are keywords.
 When looking at the general WER, run A and B both have a score of 43%.
 This can be "explained" by looking at $W_{worse|improved}$, which is 4% each, meaning that 4% (223/5342) of the words have been improved from run A to B, but 4% (227/5342) them have been worsened, which sums up to 0% difference in WER.

 Secondly, the KWER-500 of A is 48% (182/376 keywords) versus 32% for B (121/376 keywords).
 This improvement of 16% can analogously be explained by looking at $KW_{worse|improved}$: when looking at the 376 keywords, 2% (6/376) of them have been worsened while 18% (67/376) have been improved. $18-2 = 16\%$ explains the improvement from 48% to 32%.